 Have you ever wished that you had access to a time machine, that would make it possible for you to zoom into the days ahead, and see what the future might hold so you could always make the right decisions now?
 But, the truth is, I think if we could travel in time, most of us would want to go back and unsay something we wish we hadn’t said, undo something we wish we hadn’t done, or just do something differently the second time round.
 Most of us have regrets from the past we wish we could alter.

 I want to go back!!

 The bible says Hell is one place where people would give anything to go back and change a choice they made in life.
-Many there would love to relive a moment of opportunity to believe in Jesus.
-They once heard, they felt conviction, but other pressures won the day – embarrassment, worldliness, love of self, pride, (you name it), turned their hearts away from life, and they ended up dead in their sins.
+Man who are there at the moment would love to relive a moment of opportunity they had to believe in Jesus.
+They once heard, they felt conviction, but other pressures won the day – embarrassment, love of self, pride, (you name it), turned their hearts away from life, and they ended up dead in their sins.
 What a tragedy!
 If only they had a time machine and could relive those moments again.

 Here’s the problem: there is no time machine!
 Life has a beginning and it moves relentlessly forward, one moment at a time, until it ends.
 There is no going back, there is no reliving of even a single moment.

 Day by day, moment by moment, human life is used up, and not a single moment, can be relived.
 It is a fact of life, that a decision made today, can change the direction of your whole life profoundly.
 A single phone call, a chance meeting, a missed appointment, all have the potential to be truly life-changing in their implications – yet at the time may seem to be trivial.

 I think that alone, is enough to make anyone want to put their life in God’s hands.
 He is the only one who really knows the future.
 He sees the end from the beginning.
 So thats just one reason why the most important decision you will ever make, is to trust your life into God’s hands.